mirage22/jmc-jvm-lang-tutorial/README.md

 The goal is to present "comparable" use cases.
 The examples may slightly vary due to the language but the intent holds.

-Note: project is inspired by the jmc-tutorial [1]
+Note 1: project is inspired by the jmc-tutorial [1] Note 2: slides from the JUG presentation [2]

 1. Java
 2. Kotlin